msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 - A: The lab is a good source of devices for FAFT per go/cros-testing-kernelnext.
 If DUTs are not available or cannot be repaired by the lab team, request a DUT for development via go/hwrequest.

+Q: My USB stick keeps getting corrupted and I can't get firmware_FAFTSetup to pass.

+- A: Check that your OS is not auto-mounting USB storage devices.
+On Ubuntu the command to disable is `gsettings set org.gnome.desktop.media-handling automount false`

 [FAFT suite]: https://chromium.googlesource.com/chromiumos/third_party/autotest/+/main/server/site_tests/
 [servo]: https://chromium.googlesource.com/chromiumos/third_party/hdctools/+/refs/heads/main/README.md#Power-Measurement
 [servo v2]: https://chromium.googlesource.com/chromiumos/third_party/hdctools/+/refs/heads/main/docs/servo_v2.md